 Now let's follow me down in the rabbits hole...

 Understanding car types, body types and tuning relevant car properties.

 Setting up cars to work good on all tracks.

-Setting up cars to work better on grip or speed tracks.
+Setting up cars to work better on grip or speed oriented tracks.

 Setting up cars to work best on specific tracks.